blakeblackshear/frigate/docs/docs/frigate/installation.md

 Frigate uses the following locations for read/write operations in the container.
 Docker volume mappings can be used to map these to any location on your host machine.

+- `/config`: Used to store the Frigate config file and sqlite database.
+You will also see a few files alongside the database file while Frigate is running.
 - `/media/frigate/clips`: Used for snapshot storage.
 In the future, it will likely be renamed from `clips` to `snapshots`.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/frigate/recordings`: Internal system storage for recording segments.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
-- `/media/frigate/frigate.db`: Default location for the sqlite database.
-You will also see several files alongside this file while Frigate is running.
-If moving the database location (often needed when using a network drive at `/media/frigate`), it is recommended to mount a volume with docker at `/db` and change the storage location of the database to `/db/frigate.db` in the config file.
 - `/tmp/cache`: Cache location for recording segments.
 Initial recordings are written here before being checked and converted to mp4 and moved to the recordings folder.
 - `/dev/shm`: It is not recommended to modify this directory or map it with docker.
 This is the location for raw decoded frames in shared memory and it's size is impacted by the `shm-size` calculations below.
-- `/config/config.yml`: Default location of the config file.

 #### Common docker compose storage configurations